Paradigm4/dev_tools/README.md

 install_github('repo','ref')

-* repo is a GitHub repository path, for example `paradigm4/chunk_unique`.
+* repo is a GitHub repository path, for example `paradigm4/chunk_unique`
-* ref is a GitHub branch, for example `master`.
+* ref is a GitHub branch, for example `master`

 ## Requirements
 This plugin requires a few things: